Hi! I’m Jenifer, the voice behind The Evolista. I’m a native Californian that moved to Portugal with my husband.

-When you have no choice but to face something horrible, it changes you.
+When you have no choice but to face something terrifying, it changes you.
 At the time, I just kept thinking “why me?”
 But now, I realize it was such a gift.

-We all pick and choose the things we want to deal with and live smaller lives out of fear.
-I’m no exception but I maybe let fear or embarrassment stop me a little less than some other people.
+We all live smaller lives out of fear and I’m no exception, but I maybe let fear or embarrassment stop me a little less than some other people.

 The Sweet Life

 Hands down, the best part of my life is wrapped up in two amazing human beings.
 Having a chance to be a mom and crazy love these two boys is everything.
-It wasn’t always easy but it was what my life was all about and I was happy to just immerse myself in parenthood and stick closer to home.
+I was happy to immerse myself in parenthood and stick close to home.

 The 2nd biggest turning point in my life happened in 2010…

-I even wrote some posts about it on a website called HubPages, which turned out to be the precursor to my life in blogging.
+I even wrote some posts about it on a website called Wander Wisdom, which turned out to be the precursor to my life in blogging.